Valley of Roses: The Essential Travel Guide to Kalaat M'Gouna

 The exterior of Dar Timitar - one of the best places to stay in the Valley of the Roses (photo courtesy of Expedia)

-Just five minutes’ drive from Kalaat M’Gouna, this kasbah-inspired hotel offers a captivating stay in the Valley of the Roses.
+Just five minutes’ drive from Kalaat M’Gouna, this kasbah-inspired hotel offers a captivating stay in the Valley of Roses.
 Each of the rooms is thoughtfully designed with a traditional aesthetic and there’s an inviting lounge with an open fireplace - perfect for chilly winter nights!
-A highlight of staying at Kasbah Agoulzi is its picturesque setting, with a furnished terrace that offers breathtaking panoramas of the surrounding mountains and meandering river.

 Decorative arches inside Kasbah Agoulzi - a highly-rated hotel in the Valley of the Roses (photo courtesy of Expedia)

-Tucked away on a quiet, peaceful street, Maison d'hôtes IZZA is a tranquil and relaxing hotel in the Valley of the Roses, Morocco.
+Just 10 minutes' drive from Kalaat M'Gouna, Maison d'hôtes IZZA is a tranquil and relaxing hotel in the Valley of Roses.
 This recently renovated guest house provides comfortable accommodations, a beautifully landscaped garden and a cosy shared lounge where you can unwind at the end of the day.
-Guests rave about the hospitality of the hosts and the delicious meals that are served at breakfast, lunch and dinner.

 One of the colourful rooms at Maison d'hôtes IZZA (photo courtesy of Expedia)

 With its whitewashed rooms and earthy decor, this new hotel in the Valley of the Roses is perfect for a boutique stay.
 The apartment is beautifully decorated with Amazigh handicrafts and there’s a gorgeous terrace where you can enjoy breakfast each morning.
-Something that’s always mentioned by previous guests is the incredible welcome they receive from the host.

 "Highly recommend this boutique little spot.
 So many sweet details.” - Virginia (read more reviews here)

-Weatherwise, the best times to visit the Valley of the Roses in Morocco are the shoulder seasons of spring and fall.
-During these temperate periods, the days are pleasantly warm, often reaching the mid-20s Celsius (mid-70s Fahrenheit), while the nights provide a refreshing coolness, dipping down to around 18°C (64°F).
-This makes for perfect conditions to hike the valley’s winding trails and wander the picturesque Amazigh villages that dot the landscape.
-If you’re visiting in May, coincide your visit with the Festival of Roses, although be sure to book your accommodation and transport well in advance.
+Weatherwise, the best times to visit the Valley of Roses in Morocco are the shoulder seasons of spring and autumn.
+During these temperate periods, the days are pleasantly warm, often reaching the mid-20s Celsius (mid-70s Fahrenheit).
+In contrast, the nights provide a refreshing coolness, dipping down to around 18°C (64°F).

-In contrast, the summer months can be brutally hot, with daytime temperatures soaring up to 35°C (95°F).
-While the dry desert air does provide some relief in the evenings, the relentless midday heat can be utterly draining, making strenuous activities like hiking and rock climbing unpleasant.
-The Valley of the Roses can also be quite busy during this period when European and North American vacationers are visiting Morocco.
+The summer months can be brutally hot, with daytime temperatures soaring up to 35°C (95°F).
+While the dry desert air does provide some relief in the evenings, the relentless midday heat can be draining, making strenuous activities like hiking and rock climbing unpleasant.

-The winter months bring a different set of challenges, with mild daytime temperatures but chilly nights.
-The trade-off is a wonderfully serene atmosphere, as the hordes of day-trippers disappear.
-Whenever you choose to visit, it's best to start your days early to make the most of the gorgeous lighting and smaller crowds.
+Whenever you choose to visit Kalaat M'Gouna and the Valley of Roses, it's best to start your days early to make the most of the gorgeous lighting and smaller crowds.
 And if you're self-driving, be sure to avoid the roads after dark, as they are notoriously narrow, winding and poorly lit.

 To learn more about driving in Morocco, check out my detailed article here.
 I recommend you rent a car in Morocco through Discover Cars, which offers free cancellation and 24/7 support.
 They have everything from compact automatics to manual vans, ensuring there’s something for all travel groups and driving styles.